What Are Residue and Why Hollywood Actors and Writers Hit Them - ExBulletin

 Quinta Brunson, creator and star of Abbott Elementary on the traditional ABC broadcast network, said she had a much better experience in many ways than friends who played similar roles on streamers.

-I think … streamers could learn from what the networks have done in the past right now,” Brunson said.
+I think streamers could learn from what networks have done in the past right now, Brunson said.
+I think there are a lot of advantages to the way network television works.

 WHAT WAS ON THE NEGOTIATION TABLE?

-The union said negotiators had asked studios to consider a “comprehensive plan for actors to participate in streaming revenue, as the current business model has eroded our residual revenue.”
-The answer, the union said, was simply no. »
+The union said negotiators have asked studios to consider a comprehensive plan for actors to participate in streaming revenue because the current business model has eroded our residual revenue.
+The answer, the union said, was simply no.

 The Alliance of Film and Television Producers, which represents employers, said in response that SAG-AFTRA’s public descriptions deliberately misrepresent and misrepresent negotiations.